POWER AND RESISTANCE IN TA-NEHISI COATES’S THE WATER DANCER AND KAWAI STRONG WASHBURN’S SHARKS IN THE TIME OF SAVIORS

 Power, Resistance, symbolic power, Supernatural power of Healing, and Acts of Resistance,Abstract

-This study attempts to explore power and resistance and their interactions in Ta-Nehisi Coates’s The Water Dancer and Kawai Strong Washburn’s Sharks in the Time of Saviors.
-It aims to focus on how magical realism defines power dynamics in various prospective and how it serves as an innovative mechanism of resistance.
-Both Power and resistance are conceptualized as dominant and reversed forces during the act of control.
-Besides, the power is examined based on Foucault’s theoretical viewpoint which affirms that wherever power is found, there is resistance as well.
-Coates represents Hiram’s ability of conduction as a supernatural symbolic power deeply-rooted in memory in the novel.
+This article is an attempt to studiously explore both power and resistance and their interactions and relations along with their impacts and functions in the selected novels; Ta-Nehisi Coates’s The Water Dancer (2019), and Kawai Strong Washburn’s Sharks in the Time of Saviors (2020).
+It aims to focus on the way of incorporating magical elements in the narratives to redefine power dynamics in various prospective and it serves to create a magical realism that shapes the new mechanism of resistance.
+Both power and resistance, in this article, are conceptualized to illustrate the existing power as well as reversed forces in the life of main characters in the novels.
+Besides, this article employs particular concepts such as knowledge, power, and discipline as defined and explained by Michel Foucault (1926–1984) which are relevant to power and resistance.
+In the narrative, Ta-Nehisi Coates represents Hiram’s, the protagonist of the story, ability of conduction as a supernatural power that is stimulated by the power of memory in the novel.
 Throughout the magical element, the author creates an alternative reality that memory and trauma used as a source for equality and liberation.
-Similarly, Washburn utilizes Nainoa’s miraculous ability of healing as a reversed power in a nature of resistance against existed systematic forces in the text.
-Nainoa’s supernatural ability is deeply linked to Hawaiian mythology in which it serves as a metaphorical force for recovering cultural identity and opposing systemic forces that marginalize indigenous Hawaiians.
-Finally, this study concludes that both novels merge realism with magical realism to challenge outdated power structures.
-The authors portray power through oppressive systems, by the magical elements, both offer alternative pathways toward fairness and self-liberation.
-It emphasizes on inseparableness of power and resistance, besides, it highlights that magical realism provides a powerful mechanism to reimagine reality in contemporary literature.
+Similarly, Washburn utilizes Nainoa’s, the protagonist, miraculous ability of healing as a reversed power in a nature of resistance against existed social forces in the text.
+Nainoa’s supernatural ability is deeply linked to Hawaiian mythology in which it serves as a metaphorical force for recovering cultural identity and opposing existed forces that marginalize indigenous Hawaiians.
+Finally, this article concludes that both novels serve the function of the use of magical power in the two powers in terms of power and resistance.
+The authors portray power through oppressive systems, by the magical elements, both offer alternative pathways toward self-liberation.
+It emphasizes on inseparableness of power and resistance, besides, it highlights that magical realism provides a powerful mechanism to reimagine reality encountering social justice and equality in contemporary literature.

 Downloads